 Congress approves the farm bill for $200 million for Everglades restoration and Vice President Al Gore announces Clinton Administration's $1.2 billion Everglades Restoration Plan.
 1996Voters approve two of the three "Save Our Everglades" amendments, calling for a "Polluter Must Pay" requirement concerning Everglades pollution.

 Audubon serves on Constitutional Revision Commission, which places "Conservation Amendment" on the ballot.

 Audubon leads campaign to see Amendment 5 ratified by over 70% of voters.

-Florida Audubon and National Audubon unify their efforts in Florida, becoming a stronger, more effective Audubon of Florida.
-At the turn of the century, Audubon of Florida boasts 40,000 members in 45 community based chapters throughout the state.
+Florida Audubon and National Audubon unify their efforts in Florida, becoming a stronger, more effective Audubon Florida, with 40,000 members in 45 community-based chapters throughout the state.